ideasonpurpose/docker-phpunit-watch/README.md

       - ./:/app
 ```

-Then run tests with `docker compose run test` or watch for changes with
+Then run tests with `docker compose run test` or watch for changes with `docker compose run test watch`.

 ### Package.json scripts